mohyaz11/OptimumSetupBook/manuscript/Hotfixes.md

 Let's navigate over to our OctoFx-Database project and then click on Channels in the project menu.

-You'll notice two channels on this page, `Default` and `Feature Branch Channel.`  Every project has a default channel that uses the lifecycle defined on the Process page.
+You'll notice two channels on this page, `Default` and `Feature Branch Channel`.
+Every project has a default channel that uses the lifecycle defined on the Process page.
 The `Feature Branch Channel` was created in the previous chapter to support feature branch deployments.

 ![](images/hotfix-allchannels.png)

 We need to add another channel to handle hotfix deployments.
 First, click the `Add Channel` button.
-We'll set the name to Hotfix and the Lifecycle to `Hotfix.`
+We'll set the name to Hotfix and the Lifecycle to `Hotfix`.

 ![](images/hotfix-addchannel.png)